Images and text by Lindsey Johnson.

 sliced strawberries, bananas, pineapple, raspberries, etc.

 spreads – nut butters, nutella, lemon curd, jam, cookie butter (Biscoff)

 Skewer marshmallows on roasting stick of choice.
 Hold over hot coals.
 Rotate frequently for even cooking.
 Marshmallow is done when it becomes loose on the stick (meaning it’s melted inside) and golden brown on the outside.

 Sandwich the marshmallow between two cookies/crackers along with chocolate, fruit, or spreads of choice.
 Eat while warm.

 Now I want to hear from you!
 What are your favorite, must-have camping foods?
-Any secrets to cooking over a campfire that I forgot to add in?
+Any secrets to cooking on a campfire that I forgot to add in?
 And will you be doing any campfire cooking before the summer ends?

 P.S. — Like secrets?
 Find all the posts in the Secrets to Living Well series here.